zadrafi/concurve/README.md

 P-value of a statistical test and point estimate.

-While this is a large improvement over what constituted statistical reporting a decade ago, it is still largely inadequate.
+While this is a large improvement over what constituted statistical reporting in the past two decades, it is still largely inadequate.

 Take for example, the 95% compatibility interval.
 As many have stated before, there is nothing special about **95%**, yet we rarely see